 - Combo Platter Powers: His stand is able to extract Stands and memories out of people, as well as produce hallucinogenic gas.

-- Contrasting Sequel Main Character: Diavolo hid from view as best he could and had unconventional, inscrutable motives.
+- Contrasting Sequel Antagonist: Diavolo hid from view as best he could and had unconventional, inscrutable motives.
 The most we knew of him is that he really, really didn't want to be known about.
 Pucci, on the other hand, hides in plain sight as a kindly priest and had more relatable motives, having turned evil through tragedy and poisonous friends.
 Made especially blatant in this instance by "Diavolo" being the Italian word for devil, and Pucci's occupation as a holy man.

 - Cynicism Catalyst: His overall Freudian Excuse for his actions along with his Villainous Friendship to Dio.
 He indirectly caused his younger sister's death in an attempt to keep her from unwittingly starting a romantic relationship with his long-lost twin brother Wes Bluemarines, which he then attributed to the power of fate and became Dio's follower.